bilolkobilov/bilolkobilov/README.md

 - 🌱 I’m currently learning **C#,.NET, Angular**

-- 👨‍💻 All of my projects are available at [https://uz.linkedin.com/in/bilolkobilov/en](https://uz.linkedin.com/in/bilolkobilov/en)
+- 👨‍💻 All of my projects are available at my [LinkedIn](https://uz.linkedin.com/in/bilolkobilov/en)

 - 📫 How to reach me **bilolkobilov1@gmail.com**